zog-camera/zmbaq/README.md

 + Urho3D game engine for the GUI

 ## Preconditions
-   Download and install Qt5.4 SDK, create a directory for the dependencies installation (let's name it "broot").
+   Create a directory for the dependencies installation (let's name it "broot").
 Install Git, CMake, CMake-GUI, MSVC (if needed)
 ```BASH
 	mkdir "C:\Users\Max\broot" #windows